rmuif/web/README.md

 ### Create a Cloud Firestore database

-1. From the console's navigation pane, select **Database**, then click **Create database** for Cloud Firestore.
+1. From the console’s navigation pane, select **Database**, then click **Create database** for Cloud Firestore.
 2. Select a starting mode for your Cloud Firestore Security Rules. **Test mode** is good for getting started with the mobile and web client libraries, but allows anyone to read and overwrite your data.
 After testing, **make sure to review the [Secure your data](https://firebase.google.com/docs/firestore/quickstart#secure_your_data) section**. **Locked mode** denies all reads and writes from mobile and web clients.
 Your authenticated application servers (C#, Go, Java, Node.js, PHP, Python, or Ruby) can still access your database.
 To get started with the C#, Go, Java, Node.js, PHP, Python, or Ruby server client library, select locked mode.
 3. Select a [location](https://firebase.google.com/docs/firestore/locations#types) for your database.
-This location setting is your project's [default Google Cloud Platform (GCP) resource location](https://firebase.google.com/docs/firestore/locations#default-cloud-location).
+This location setting is your project’s [default Google Cloud Platform (GCP) resource location](https://firebase.google.com/docs/firestore/locations#default-cloud-location).
 Note that this location will be used for GCP services in your project that require a location setting, specifically, your default [Cloud Storage](https://firebase.google.com/docs/storage) bucket and your [App Engine](https://cloud.google.com/appengine/docs) app (which is required if you use Cloud Scheduler).
-If you aren't able to select a location, then your project already has a default GCP resource location.
+If you aren’t able to select a location, then your project already has a default GCP resource location.
 It was set either during project creation or when setting up another service that requires a location setting.
 4. Click **Done**.

+#### Deploying rules

+To set up and deploy your first set of rules, open the [**Rules** tab](https://console.firebase.google.com/project/_/database/firestore/rules) in the Cloud Firestore section of the Firebase console.
+Copy the contents of the `firestore.rules` file in your project into the online editor, then click **Publish**.

 ### Create a default Storage bucket

 1. From the navigation pane of the [Firebase console](https://console.firebase.google.com), select **Storage**, then click **Get started**.
 2. Review the messaging about securing your Storage data using security rules.
 During development, consider [setting up your rules for public access](https://firebase.google.com/docs/storage/web/start#set_up_public_access).
 3. Select a [location](https://firebase.google.com/docs/projects/locations#types) for your default Storage bucket.
-This location setting is your project's [default Google Cloud Platform (GCP) resource location](https://firebase.google.com/docs/firestore/locations#default-cloud-location).
+This location setting is your project’s [default Google Cloud Platform (GCP) resource location](https://firebase.google.com/docs/firestore/locations#default-cloud-location).
 Note that this location will be used for GCP services in your project that require a location setting, specifically, your [Cloud Firestore](https://firebase.google.com/docs/firestore) database and your [App Engine](https://cloud.google.com/appengine/docs) app (which is required if you use Cloud Scheduler).
-If you aren't able to select a location, then your project already has a default GCP resource location.
+If you aren’t able to select a location, then your project already has a default GCP resource location.
 It was set either during project creation or when setting up another service that requires a location setting.
-If you're on the Blaze plan, you can [create multiple buckets](https://firebase.google.com/docs/storage/web/start#use_multiple_storage_buckets), each with its own [location](https://cloud.google.com/storage/docs/bucket-locations).
+If you’re on the Blaze plan, you can [create multiple buckets](https://firebase.google.com/docs/storage/web/start#use_multiple_storage_buckets), each with its own [location](https://cloud.google.com/storage/docs/bucket-locations).
 4. Click **Done**.

+#### Deploying rules

+To set up and deploy your first set of rules, open the [**Rules** tab](https://console.firebase.google.com/project/_/storage/rules) in the Storage section of the Firebase console.
+Copy the contents of the `storage.rules` file in your project into the online editor, then click **Publish**.

 ### Register your app with Firebase